tainagotgithub/tainagotgithub/README.md

 - 👋 Hi, I’m @tainagotgithub
-- 👀 I’m interested in front-end development, DevOps and UX Design
+- 👀 I’m interested in front-end development and DevOps
-- 🌱 I’m currently learning about DevOps and SRE
 - 📫 How to reach me: you can e-mail me on bedtaina@gmail.com

 <!---